Monte Carlo Null Models for Genomic Data: Significance Ordering for Data That Display Internal Clustering: Transcription Factor Binding and Chromatin States

-\section{Significance ordering for data that display internal clustering: Transcription factor binding and chromatin states}
+\section{Significance Ordering for Data That~Display Internal Clustering: Transcription Factor Binding and Chromatin States}

-In this section, we will show that clustering is present in a large amount of genomic tracks.
-Clustering leads to the preservation ordering shown in case B of Section \ref{sec:ordering}.
-Again, the p-values are ordered, with more preservation giving larger p-values.
+In this section we will show that clustering is present in a large amount of genomic tracks.
+Clustering leads to the preservation ordering shown in case B of Section~\ref{sec:ordering}.
+Again, the $p$-values are ordered, with more preservation giving larger $p$-values.